CarolineMagg/DeepImagePrior_Python/README.md

 * Python 3.6
 * Tensorflow 2.4.1
 * Jupyter notebooks (minimal requirement)
-* Pycharm

 ### How to build the docker image:
 1. clone the github repository
 2. go to Dockerfile: ``` cd dockerfiles/ ```
-3. download [Pycharm](https://www.jetbrains.com/de-de/pycharm/download/#section=linux) and copy deb file into "dockerfiles/installer.tgz"
-4. change Dockerfile to use your user name instead of *caroline*
+3. change Dockerfile to use your user name instead of *caroline*
-5. Build docker image: ``` docker build --tag python-tf-docker:1.00 .```
+4. Build docker image: ``` docker build --tag python-tf-docker:1.00 .```

 ### How to run a docker container:
 (Note: Change *user* to your home folder name.)